alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/integrated-example/docs/en/local-deployment.md

 ##### Start test

-Start `integrated_storage`,`integrated_account`,`integrated_order` microservices respectively.
+Start `integrated-storage`,`integrated-account`,`integrated-order` microservices respectively.

 Visit `http://integrated-frontend:8080/order` to experience the corresponding scenario.

-By clicking the order button directly to submit the form, we simulate the client sending a request to the gateway to create an order.
+By clicking the order button directly to submit the form, application simulate the client sending a request to the gateway to create an order.

 - The user's userId is admin
 - The item number of the user's order is 1